tkipf/relational-gcn/README.md

   * pandas
   * rdflib

 Note: It is possible to use the TensorFlow backend of keras as well.
 Note that keras 1.2.1 uses the TensorFlow 0.11 API.
-Using TensorFlow as a backend will limit the maximum allowed size of a sparse matrix and some of the experiments might throw an error.
+Using TensorFlow as a backend will limit the maximum allowed size of a sparse matrix and therefore some of the experiments might throw an error.

 ## Usage